andrewtheiss/AnimeChainDev/docs/docs/use-animechain.md

 In order to use AnimeChain, you must have **Animecoin (ANIME) on AnimeChain** as the native token for gas and transactions.

 - Bridge ANIME to AnimeChain: see the [Bridging guide](animecoin/bridging.md).
-- Add the AnimeChain network to your wallet (and optionally L1/L2): use the “Add ANIME Token to Wallet” section below or follow the Network guides.
+- Add the AnimeChain network to your wallet (and optionally L1/L2): use the “Add Animecoin to Wallet” section below or follow the Network guides.
 - Add token contracts to your wallet to track balances (L1 ERC‑20, L2 Wrapped ANIME).
 Once done, you’re ready to develop or use dApps on AnimeChain.

 ---